 Their son was born and he was to be called Samson, which means "sun", or "bright" who was to begin the deliverance of Israel from the Philistines.
 (See: Nephilim; Nephilim, who were they, and why? & Nephilim Rev. Chp.
 14:1(b).

 Amos 2:11 & 12, (approx. BC.
 700), records Jehovah giving Judah/Israel Nazarites and prophets, but records their criminal treatment of them.
 Jehovah stated therefore that Israel would be punished.
-This was effected by Israel's captivity, and also a great earthquake which befell them (see Amos 1:1).
+This was effected by Israel's Babylonian captivity, and eventual dispersion worldwide; and also a great earthquake which befell them (see Amos 1:1).

 Lam.
 4, (approx. BC 550), relates how Jehovah had sent Israel, Nazarites and prophets, but they had not listened to them.
 On the contrary, verse 4 shows the extent of the sin of the people and Jehovah's anger with them.
 The whole of Lamentations records Israel's woes.